-As of June 30, 2007, we had \$15.1 million in cash and cash equivalents as compared to \$20.9 million at December 31, 2006.
-The decrease was a result of cash used in operating activities partially offset by interest income produced by our cash and certificates of deposit.
+As of September 30, 2007, we had \$23.7 million in cash, cash equivalents and marketable securities as compared to \$20.9 million at December 31, 2006 for an increase of approximately \$2.8 million.
+The increase was a result of the approximately \$10.7 million in cash received as a result of the Company's July 31, 2007 financing and interest income produced by our cash, marketable securities, and certificates of deposit, offset by cash used in our operating and investing activities.

-Our cash and cash equivalents at June 30, 2007 are liquid investments in money market funds and certificates of deposit with a commercial bank.
+Our cash and cash equivalents at September, 30, 2007 are liquid investments in money market funds, commercial paper and certificates of deposit with a commercial bank.